vasuadari/learn_cors/README.md

 ### Third-party cookies

-Browser has to settings to reject all `third-party` cookies, when a user enables that.
-For example, if a request is made from `https://foo.com` and server is at `https://bar.com`, your browser will not set cookies set by bar.com.
+Browser has settings to reject all `third-party` cookies, when a user enables that.
+For example, if a request is made from `https://foo.com` and server is at `https://bar.com`, your browser will not set cookies sent by `https://bar.com`.

 ## 6. TODO